-Our surgeons work closely with obstetricians and maternal fetal medicine specialists to care for women carrying a baby who’s been diagnosed with a surgical condition.
+Our surgeons work closely with obstetricians and maternal-fetal medicine specialists to care for pregnant women who have been diagnosed with a condition requiring surgery.
 We provide prenatal counseling to discuss expectations for the child after delivery.

-Norton Children’s Hospital has the largest Level 1 NICU in the state.
-We have the skill and equipment to provide unsurpassed care to the tiniest patients.
+Norton Children’s Hospital has the largest Level IV NICU in Kentucky.
+We have the skills and equipment to provide unsurpassed care to the tiniest patients.

-In conjunction with our pediatric gastroenterologists, we provide comprehensive surgical and medical therapy for children and adolescents with Crohn’s disease and ulcerative colitis.
+In conjunction with our pediatric gastroenterologists, we provide comprehensive surgical and medical therapy for children and teens with Crohn’s disease and ulcerative colitis.